Graylog2/documentation/pages/queries.rst

   "ssh login" AND NOT source:example.org
   NOT example.org

+**Note that AND, OR, and NOT are case sensitive and must be typed in all upper-case.

 **Wildcards:** Use `?` to replace a single character or `*` to replace zero or more characters::

   source:*.org